andrewcooke/spokes/README.md

 * Always start with a positive offset (any pattern can be "reversed" by changing the sign of all offsets - this is equivalent to lacing the pattern anti-clockwise instead of clockwise).
-TODO - something wrong here....  consider A groups.

 * The above may still not exclude all duplications.
 So I also check for rotations of C patterns and discard anything that can be